GitHubSecurityLab/secure-code-challenge/README.md

 ## 👋 Welcome

 The mission of the GitHub Security Lab is to inspire and enable the community to secure the open source software we all depend on.
-Today, we are excited to present you a code security challenge inspired from real-world code, with which you can feel part of us through the thrill of finding and fixing a security issue!
+Today, we are excited to present you a code security challenge inspired from real-world code, with which you can feel part of us through the thrill of finding and fixing a security issue to win [GitHub Shop](https://www.thegithubshop.com/) vouchers!

 ## 🎮 Time to PLAY!